Non-energy Emissions from Industry

 Cement

 Cement is the “glue” that holds concrete together.
-It is made by heating limestone to very high temperatures, which causes the Calcium Carbonate (CaCO3) in limestone to split into solid Calcium Oxide (CaO), which is the main ingredient of cement, and carbon dioxide (CO2).
+It is made by heating limestone to very high temperatures.
+This causes the calcium carbonate (CaCO3) in limestone to split into solid calcium oxide (CaO), which is the main ingredient of cement, and carbon dioxide (CO2), which is usually released into the atmosphere.
 Carbon dioxide produced in this way makes up about 60% of the emissions from cement manufacture.
-(The other 40% come from burning fuels to produce heat, which we discuss in the page on Energy Use in Industry.)
+The other 40% come from burning fuels to produce heat, which we discuss in the page on Energy Use in Industry.

-Listen to this podcast interview with Cody Finke, co-founder of Brimstone Energy.
+Listen to this podcast interview with Cody Fink, co-founder of Brimstone Energy.

 Listen to this podcast interview with Leah Ellis, CEO of Sublime systems.